TheRenegadeCoder/sample-programs/archive/h/haxe/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Haxe:

+- Extension: .hx
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.hx

-The following list shares details about what we're using to test all Sample Programs in Haxe.
+The following list shares details about what we're using to test all Sample Programs in Haxe:

 - Docker Image: haxe
 - Docker Tag: 4.2-buster